MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/ready.md

 Data products manage, organize, and make sense of the data within and across domains.
 A data product is a result of data from one or many transactional system integrations or other data products.

-For more information, see [data management and analytics scenario data products in Azure](architectures/data-landing-zone-data-products.md).
+For more information, see [cloud-scale analytics data products in Azure](architectures/data-landing-zone-data-products.md).

 > [!IMPORTANT]
 > When ingesting data from operational systems into a read data source.
 Apart from data quality checks and other applied data, the data should avoid having other data transformations applied to it.
 This drives reusability of the data product and allow other domains to consume, subject to access, for there use cases as opposed to having multiple extractions from the same operational system.

 ## Operational excellence

-The data management and analytics scenario is designed with operational excellence at its core through self-service enablement, governance, and streamlined deployments.
+Cloud-scale analytics is designed with operational excellence at its core through self-service enablement, governance, and streamlined deployments.
 The working model for data operations enables these core principles by using infrastructure-as-code and deployment templates.
 It also uses deployment processes that include a forking and branching strategy and a central repository.

 For more information, see [Organize Operations](organize.md).